1. Marine Terminal Expansion

 Phillips 66 planned to store 630,000 gallons of liquid propane and butane in six bullet tanks along the earthquake liquefaction zone., a mere 2300 feet away from residents.
 Each tank would potentially be a large bomb, with blast zones extending more than a mile away.

 The other problem?
 It was a Tar Sands refining project.
 In this expansion project, Tar Sands Bitumen from Alberta Canada was to be shipped by both sea and train to the “front half” of the San Francisco refinery located in Nipomo, San Louis Obispo County.
 There it would have been minimally processed and sent by pipeline and then sent up North to “the back half” of the refinery via pipeline) in Rodeo for further refinement.
 The final step: The massive amounts of butane and propane pulled from the Tar Sands would sit in storage tanks constructed atop an earthquake liquefaction zone before being exported to markets overseas.

 Much to the surprise of those who lived in Northern California, the Bay Area Air Quality District (BAAQMD) issued an administrative permit that green-lighted the project with no public hearing.

-In a parallel political universe, the same refinery issued an EIR for the “front half” of the refinery for a rail spur ex[ansion in San Luis Obispo County.
-The Nipomo facility would receive massive amounts of the highly explosive crude by train, turning the population centers along the rail lines in California into sacrifice zones.
+In a parallel political universe, the P66 issued an EIR for the “front half” of the refinery for a rail spur expansion in San Luis Obispo County.
+The Nipomo facility would have received massive amounts of the highly explosive crude by train, would have turned the population centers along the rail lines in California into sacrifice zones.